Chocolate & Peanut Butter Protein Cookies

 Shape the mix into six ‘balls’ and flatten each one on a baking-paper-lined cookie tray.
 I used a cookie stamp (this one, which has interchangeable heads!) but you don’t have to if you don’t want to.
 You can use your fingers instead to flatten the dough (or a fork).

 Bake at 160 C (320 F) for about 20 minutes or until the cookies are cooked through.
 Do NOT overbake them.
 It’s best to take them out while they’re still soft in the center, far better than cooking them all the way through because they tend to set a bit more as they cool.
 So take them out when they’re cooked but not rock-hard-cooked.

 Macros per cookie (out of six): 93kcals, 8g protein, 5g carbs and 5g fat!

-Note: If you don’t want to use pea protein powder, you CAN use unflavored casein or unflavored rice.
-You CAN also use a chocolate flavored powder, just make sure it’s one of the nice ones?
+Note: I used this pea protein pow.
+You can get it in the US here.
+If you don’t want to use pea protein powder, you CAN use unflavored casein or unflavored rice.
+You CAN also use a chocolate flavored powder, just make sure it’s one of the nice ones.
 The ONLY thing I don’t recommend using is whey because whey won’t work with these cookies (wrong texture and consistency).
-If you choose to disregard this and end up using whey anyways, you’ll end up disappointed: your dough won’t be a dough – it’ll be a wet mush of sadness.
+If you choose to disregard this and end up using whey anyways, you’ll end up disappointed: your dough won’t be a dough – it’ll be a wet mush of WTF.
 Your cookies will also look more like rubberized flat pancakes.
 So stick to either casein or a veggie powder, yeah?